Syphilis in Pregnant Women: An Overview

 - Death.

-In rare cases, the symptoms of syphilis go unseen in infants so that they develop the symptoms of late-stage syphilis, including damage to:
+In rare cases, the symptoms go unseen in infants so that they develop late-stage syphilis, which causes damage to:

 - Bones